 During our helicopter briefing at the beginning of this adventure, we were told the safest place to be was close to the machine, well within the reach of the rotors.
 So when the helicopter returned to pick us up it essentially landed on top of us!
 The wind and the noise added to the excitement of the large machine coming down right beside us as we crouched by our bags.

 The ride out was a bit rough with turbulence, but we were in the expert hands of our experienced pilot.
 Despite the bumpy ride, I knew we were surrounded by professionals who took our safety seriously.

 The return to town left me feeling exhilarated.
 I couldn't wait to tell everyone about the awesome time I had and to encourage everyone to try this for themselves.
-If you're looking to take your adventure to the next level, or just live one of the most amazing mountain experiences, try a White Mountain Adventures heli-hiking trip.
+If you're looking to take your adventure to the next level, or just live one of the most amazing mountain experiences, try a White Mountain Adventures heli-hike.